 What Can Be Done?

-Restoration to flood damaged facilities and contents, including paper documents, is possible.
-By removing excess water, reducing the moisture content of the building through dehumidification and decontamination of contents and building materials, a facility can return to operation and minimize losses following water damage.
+Restoration of flood-damaged facilities and contents, including paper documents, is possible.
+By removing excess water, reducing the moisture content of the building through dehumidification and decontamination of contents, and building materials, a facility can return to operation and minimize losses following water damage.
 Even BMS CAT customers who suffered extreme losses following Hurricane Katrina were able to salvage facilities and some contents.
-Some of those facilities sat under water for weeks following the storm.
+Some of those facilities sat underwater for weeks following the storm.

 The source of the water is a health and safety consideration.
 For restoration, water is placed in three general classifications:

 When water damages occur they can go through five stages if not treated properly and quickly.

 Health and safety evaluations should be performed for each water loss.
 In general, individuals who may come in contact with water-damaged materials should have current tetanus shots and protect hands, eyes, and mouth using personal protective equipment.
 Biocide chemicals used to kill microorganisms can be potentially harmful to humans and can cause respiratory injury.
 Instructions for application and dilutions of antimicrobial agents should be carefully followed.

 Rapid response and proper restoration will help restore the structure and contents and minimize the need for additional repairs and replacements.
 There are four basic principles to drying and restoring water-damaged materials back to their condition prior to the damage: